Hanseatic cities of Holland - beautiful cities in Holland

 The Stephanuskerk in the city center of Hasselt

-Kiliaen van Rensselaer - what connects Hasselt with New York?
+Kiliaen van Rensselaer - what does Hasselt have in common with New York?

 The most famous son of Hasselt is Kiliaen van Rensselaer.
 He is the reason, why I wanted to visit this city.
 Van Rensselaer was born in Hasselt in the second half of the 16th century.
 He was governor of the Dutch West Indies Company, and as such was instrumental in founding the Dutch colony in North America.
 His colony Rensselaerwijk was one of the first, the Dutch established in today's US state of New York.
 His birthplace is in Hasselt.
 It is not open to the public though.